bitquery/streaming-data-platform-docs/docs/contributing.md

 ### Additional tips

 • Be sure to test your changes before submitting a pull request.
-You can use the [Bitquery GraphQL IDE](https://ide.bitquery.io/?endpoint=https://streaming.bitquery.io/graphql) to test your queries.
+Please use the [Bitquery GraphQL IDE](https://ide.bitquery.io/?endpoint=https://streaming.bitquery.io/graphql) to test your queries.

 • Be sure to write descriptive commit messages.